Seb-astian-M/Seb-astian-M.github.io/index.md

 ### About

-Physics student at ETH Zurich that likes to run occasionally
+Physics student at ETH Zurich that likes to run occasionally.

 ### Contact